yamin-shihab/study-notes/grade_7/math.md

 * Front-end estimations is only using the whole number of a decimal number. *(1.4 -> 1, 5.6 -> 5, 66.9 -> 66)*
 * Rounding estimation is rounding to the nearest nth (tenth, hundredth, thousandth) place. *(1.4 -> 1, 5.6 -> 6, 66.9 -> 67)*
 * PEDMAS (how dare people say BEDMAS!) is the order in which operations are applied in an equation.
-* Parenthesis, Exponent, Division/Multiplication, Addition/Subtraction.
+* Parentheses, Exponent, Division/Multiplication, Addition/Subtraction.
 * Note that when division/multiplication or addition/subtraction is reached, it is either one of the parts of those current pairs are applied from left to right.

 ## Fractions, Decimals, and Percents